ga-dc/js1/03-07-installfest/readme.md

 #### Introductions

-The instructional team should have already introduced themselves (or have been introduced by the course producer) at the beginning of class.
-At this point, you should give students the opportunity to introduce themselves.

-> Note: Go around the room in a circle and ask each student to give a brief introduction.
-You can invite them to talk about why JavaScript interests them, what they hope to get out of the class and any previous experience they have with web development.
+Give a brief introduction:

+- why JS interests you
+- what you hope to get out of the class
+- experience (if any) with web development

 ----
 <a name="introduction"></a>